Lucash123321/market-place/README.md

 # Market-place
 The internet service for creating supplies advertisments.
 Users can create advertisments, rate supplies and communicate with each other to sell and buy supplies.

-# Launch project in a dev-mode
+# Launch project in the dev-mode
 - Create and activate virtual environment
 - Install dependencies from requirements.txt file:
 ```